Nacho-the-Kat/krc721-protocol/README.md

 ## KRC-721 - Kaspa NFT indexer

-This is an archive repository create for public access.
+This is an archive repository created for public access.

 ## Features